-We show the performance of several GNN models and simple non-GNN models on Cora and BlogCatalog using the structures learned by GSL methods as inputs in Table 5 and 6.
-Results on other datasets can be found in Appendix D.2.
-We have the following observation based on the results:
+We show the performance of several GNN models and simple non-GNN models using the structures learned by GSL methods as inputs in Table 4 and 5, from which we have the following observations:

-5 The structures learned by GSL methods exhibit strong generalizability.
-The results in Table 5 and 6 demonstrate that many GNN models show improved performance on the learned structure, marked in green, as compared to the original structure.
+(5) The structures learned by GSL methods exhibit strong generalizability.
+The results in Table 4 and 5 demonstrate that many GNN backbones show improved performance on the learned structure, marked in green, as compared to the original structure.
 This observation underscores the generalizability of the learned structure and its potential to enhance numerous GNN methods.
 Additionally, we observed that the structures learned by GSL methods also help to improve the performance of two simple non-GNN methods - LPA and LINK - and in some instances, they even outperform GNNs.
 The promising results strengthen the notion of the learned structure's generalizability, even without considering node features as input.
 In conclusion, the experimental results provide strong evidence for the generalizability of the learned structure and call for further exploration and applications of GSL methods.